linuxserver-archive/docker-gsm-ts3/README.md

 ## Setting up the application

-There are no setup required, just start the container, watch the log and note the Serverquery user\pass, and the token.
+There is no setup required, just start the container, watch the log and note the Serverquery user\pass, and the token.

 `Important, for unraid users, use the command line log rather than the webui log, docker logs -f gsm-ts3`